rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 42. _The Bacchae of Euripides_, Wole Soyinka
 43. _The Farthest Shore_, Ursula K. Le Guin
 44. _The King in Yellow_, Robert W. Chambers
+45. _A Study in Scarlet_, Arthur Conan Doyle

 ## Skimmed